Cutting Planes for Binarized Network Flow Problems: Introduction

 \paragraph{Paper Contribution.} In this paper, we aim to compare, from a computational standpoint, different binarizations and how well they can be exploited by state-of-the-art MIP solvers.
 In this sense, in Section \ref{sec:CPLEX4FCT}, we extend the results in \citep{AVV2017} and \citep{DGH18} by \emph{(i)} comparing CPLEX performance on multiple binarizations, i.e., the full, unary, and logarithmic binarizations, and \emph{(ii)} analyzing performance variations resulting from the way these extended formulations are expressed as inequality systems.
-Moreover, in Section \ref{sec:form_cuts}, (iii) we show that a very simple and effective family of mixed-integer rounding (MIR) inequalities \cite{dash2010mir} can be separated in the MIPs discussed by \citep{U2011, AVV2017} by taking into account the flow-conservation constraints rewritten in terms of the binary $z$ variables, thus highlighting which inequalities could play a central role in the effectiveness of the MIP solvers.
+Moreover, in Section \ref{sec:form_cuts}, (iii) we show that a very simple and effective family of mixed-integer rounding (MIR) inequalities \cite{dash2010mir} can be separated in the MIPs discussed by \citep{U2011, AVV2017} by taking into account the flow-conservation constraints rewritten in terms of the binary $z$ variables, thus highlighting which inequalities play a central role in the effectiveness of the MIP solvers.
 Finally, in Section \ref{sec:MIP_solvers}, (iv) we show that these simple MIR cuts enhance CPLEX performance overall, and that these results are robust to the use of other solvers, namely Gurobi.
-To the best of our knowledge, this is the first extensive computational analysis of the topic and the results significantly contribute to clarify when and how binarizations can be effective in MIP, thus giving practical guidelines for their use.
+To the best of our knowledge, each one of the above contributions is new.
+In other words, this is the first extensive computational analysis of the topic and the results significantly contribute to clarify when and how binarizations can be effective in MIP with network flow structure, thus giving practical guidelines for their use.
 This is summarized in Section \ref{sec:conclusions}.